LeoPlatform/rstreams/content/rstreams-flow/running-locally.en.md

 {{</ collapse-light >}}

 #### Bot ID
+Needed when invoking a bot.

 Bots are referenced in config via their ID.
 The ID is the first attribute in the bot's `serverless.yml` file that all other config is a child of.
 In the above example it's on [Line 1](#wlserverless-1) and is named `weather-loader`.

 #### Stage
+Needed when invoking a bot.

 Each RStreams Flow bot executes in the context of an environment, called a `stage`, such as dev/test/staging/prod.
 The RStreams Flow example template project expects that your stage, the environment, is `dev` and that a file named `.env.dev` exists that contains the name of the AWS secrets manager secret that contains the RStreams bus instance config to connect to.